selfint/access-token/README.md

 ## Install

 1. Clone [this repo](https://github.com/selfint/access-tokens.git).
-2. Make the access-tokens.sh file executable and add it to your path.
+2. Make the access-tokens.sh file executable and add it to your PATH.

 ## Example